OHFLesvos/free-shop/README.md

 https://developers.google.com/identity/sign-in/web/sign-in

-to obtain the cliend ID and client secret values.
+to obtain the client ID and client secret values.

 Update the `GOOGLE_*` variables in `.env` accordingly.